mysterymarc/sportmetrics/README.md

 Minimum Java version is 8.

-Before application launch PostgreSQL server should be setup.
+Before application launch PostgreSQL server should be available (via Docker container or standard installation).
 It is required to have separated database with name "sportmetrics".
 It is recommended to create new user/role for this application.
 From default it's name and pass is springapp, however it can be configured by application.properties.
 This role should be an owner of sportmetrics